kubeshop/kusk-gateway/docs/docs/getting-started/connect-a-service-to-the-api.md

 Once you have finished implementing and deploying the service, you will need to stop the mocking of the API endpoint and connect the service to the gateway.

-Stop the API mocking by deleting the `mocking` section:
+Stop the API mocking by deleting the `mocking` section from the `openapi.yaml` file:

 ```diff
 ...